jtesta/ssh-audit/README.md

 - output security information (related issues, assigned CVE list, etc);
 - analyze SSH version compatibility based on algorithm information;
 - historical information from OpenSSH, Dropbear SSH and libssh;
+- policy scans to ensure adherence to a hardened/standard configuration;
 - runs on Linux and Windows;
 - no dependencies